ipjiwane/Playwright-JS-TestAutomation-Web/README.md

 ```

 This will open an HTML report in your default browser, providing detailed information on the test execution.

+The project also uses Allure reporting that provides detailed and visually appealing reports.

+## Code Formatting and Pre-commit Hooks

+To maintain code quality and consistency, the project uses Prettier for code formatting and Husky for pre-commit hooks.

 ## GitHub CI